List of Mermaid Melody Pichi Pichi Pitch characters: Main characters

 Lucia is the mermaid princess of the North Pacific Ocean and keeper of the pink pearl.
 She goes up to land to search for her pearl which she used to save a boy named Kaito seven years ago.
 Later in the series, Lucia and Kaito become lovers.
 She is unaware of the danger in the marine world and of her real mission until she is told of them by her "big sister", Nikora.
-She is characterized by her cheerfulness and upbeatness, but with having a strong will, typical traits of shōjo manga heroines.
+She is characterized by her cheerfulness and upbeatness, but with having a strong will.
 In the Pure season, Seira is about to be born as well, waiting to meet Lucia, who has the job of retrieving all the pieces of her heart contained in Michel's feathers.
 Overall, no matter what the situation, she never gives up hope.
-Of all the mermaids in the series, Lucia's mermaid form and human form contrast the most (Lucia has short dark blonde hair and brown eyes in the surface while having long lighter blonde hair and light blue eyes while at sea).
 Her idol form is Pink Pearl Voice.

-Some western fans spell her name with an "h" due to a misunderstanding of the spelling systems of different languages.
-The Italian name, Lucia, follows Italian spelling rules, which say that "c" is pronounced as a post-alveolar affricate (the same sound that is written as "ch" in English) when it appears before a front vowel (in this case, "i").
-That pronunciation is correctly represented in Japanese kana as るちあ.
-When attempting to transliterate the kana back into Latin characters, some people, unaware of the Italian spelling of the name, tried using the English "ch" to represent that consonant, resulting in the incorrect spelling "Luchia".